tsoporan/tehorng/README.md

 A few extra hands on deck would be awesome; particularly in the fields of: graphic design, front-end development (CSS, HTML, javascript), and back-end (Python, Django)

-If you feel you can lend a hand in any way shape or form don't hesitat to get in contact with us (via github)
+If you feel you can lend a hand in any way shape or form don't hesitate to get in contact with us (via github that is @tsoporan @lrvick)

 There are some things that are broken and require attention but for the most part the base functionality is there.